 During December 2018, the French Tax Authority initiated an audit related to the 2014, 2015, 2016 and 2017 French research tax credits.
 In January 2022, the tribunal administratif of Paris, France confirmed that Cellectis was entitled to receive the amounts related to 2017 and 2018 tax credits. \$0.8 million were reimbursed to Cellectis in February 2022.
 On March 15, 2022, the French tax authorities appealed this decision to the Paris Administrative Court of Appeal (Cour administrative d'appel de Paris) and requested that the decision be reversed.
-On May 18, 2022, the Company filed its observations in defense, so that the litigation is pending the Court's decision.

 On March 8, 2023, we signed a grant and refundable advance agreement with BPI to partially support one of our R&D programs which correspond to UCART 20x22 and related CMC activities.
-Pursuant to this agreement, we will receive, subject to the achievement of certain milestones, a total financing of €6.4 million of which 14.77% is a grant and 85.23% is a refundable advance.
+Pursuant to this agreement, we will receive, subject to the achievement of certain milestones, a total financing of 6.4 million of which 14.77% is a grant and 85.23% is a refundable advance.

-The first instalment of \pounds 1.0 million, which represents an upfront amount, became payable upon signature and was partially received in the second quarter of 2023.
-The first milestone payment of \pounds 1.9 million, which corresponds to the start of the UCART 20x22 clinical study, has also become payable and is expected to be received in the third quarter of 2023.
-The part of those initial payments corresponding to a grant was recognized in other revenues for \$0.3 million.
+The first instalment of &1.0 million, which represents an upfront amount, became payable upon signature and was received in the second quarter and third quarter of 2023.
+The first milestone payment of &1.9 million, which corresponds to the start of the UCART 20x22 clinical study, has also become payable and was received in October 2023.
+The part of those initial payments corresponding to a grant was recognized in other revenues for &0.3 million.